 o.
 Any other disease included in N.J.A.C.
 8:57-1.3.

 - A student who exhibits any symptoms described in A2 or whose condition suggests the presence of a communicable disease as described in A3 or A4 will be sent to the school nurse’s office.
 The teacher will insure that the student is accompanied by an adult or responsible student.

 2. The teacher will communicate to the school nurse, directly or by written note, the reason for which the student is sent for medical assessment.

-3. The school nurse will examine the student and, in consultation with the school medical inspector if the student’s condition so indicates, recommend to the Principal the student’s exclusion from school for medical reasons.
+3. The school nurse will examine the student and, in consultation with the school physician if the student’s condition so indicates, recommend to the Principal the student’s exclusion from school for medical reasons.

-4. In the event neither the school nurse or the school medical inspector is available to be consulted about the student’s condition, the Principal may determine to exclude the student from school.
+4. In the event neither the school nurse or the school physician is available to be consulted about the student’s condition, the Principal may determine to exclude the student from school.